Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Solving Bilevel Problems

 \begin{small}

 \end{small} where $i \in I$, represents the bus of the system studied and $l \in L$, the lines connecting the bus of this system.
-The decision variables of the DCOPF are the power output of all the generators in the system $P_{g,i}$ $(i \in I)$ and the voltage angles at the bus $\theta_{i}$ $(i \in I)$. $\Delta \theta_{l} $ represents the voltage angle difference between the $from$ bus and the $to$ bus of line $l$.
-The strategic generator is placed in bus 1.
-The slack bus is denoted with the subscript $ref$.
+The decision variables of the DCOPF are the power output of all the generators in the system $P_i^\text{g}$ $(i \in I)$ and the voltage angles at the bus $\theta_{i}$ $(i \in I)$. $\Delta \theta_{l} $ is a notation to represent the voltage angle difference between the origin bus ($i = \text{from}_l$) and the destination bus ($i = \text{to}_l$) of line $l$, namely, $\Delta \theta_{l}= \theta_{i = \text{from}_l} - \theta_{i = \text{to}_l}$.
+Without loss of generality, we consider that there is only one generator per bus and that the strategic generator is placed in bus $i=1$.
+The slack bus is identified as $i = \text{ref}$.
 It might or might not be the bus where the strategic generator is located.
-The price bid of the strategic generator $c_S$ is a parameter to the DCOPF.
+The price bid of the strategic generator $c^\text{S}$ is an upper-level decision and a parameter to the DCOPF.

-The objective is to minimize the total cost of the system. $c_{i}$ gives the real cost of generator $i$.
-Equation \eqref{strat_bal} is the power balance at bus $i$, $B_l$ being the susceptance of line $l$.
-Equation \eqref{strat_gen} gives the operating limits for the generator at bus $i$ in terms of minimum $P_{g,i}^{min}$ and maximum $P_{g,i}^{max}$.
-Equation \eqref{strat_line} gives the limits of the power flow in line $l$, bounded by the line constraint $f_{l}^{max}$.
-Finally, the angle of the slack bus $\theta_{ref}$ is set to 0.
-The dual variables of Equations \eqref{strat_bal} to \eqref{strat_ref} are given in parentheses next to each equation, and will be used to formulate the KKTs of the lower level problem.
+The objective is to minimize the total cost of the system.
+The actual production cost of generator $i$ is given by $c_{i}$.
+Apart from the strategic generator which bids at the cost $c^\text{S}$, all the other generators are assumed to bid their true cost.
+Equation~\eqref{strat_bal} is the power balance at bus $i$, $B_l$ being the susceptance of line $l$ and $P_i^\text{d}$ the demand at bus $i$.
+Equation~\eqref{strat_gen} gives the operating limits for the generator at bus $i$ in terms of minimum $P_i^\text{g,min}$ and maximum $P_i^\text{g,max}$.
+Equation~\eqref{strat_line} gives the limits of the power flow in line $l$, bounded by the line constraint $f_{l}^\text{max}$.
+Finally, the angle of the slack bus $\theta_{i=\text{ref}}$ is set to 0.
+The dual variables of Equations~\eqref{strat_bal}~to~\eqref{strat_ref} are given in parentheses next to each equation, and will be used to formulate the KKTs of the lower-level problem.